 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-urban fantasy that was published by Ace Books on July 4, 2017 and has 384 pages.
+urban fantasy in Paperback edition that was published by Ace Books on July 4, 2017 and has 384 pages.